zerodevapp/zerodev-docs/docs/create-wallets/overview.md

 Here is a set of questions you can ask to figure out the right approach for you:

-- Dooes your project already have an existing Web2 account system, and you just want to tie a wallet to each user account?
+- Does your project already have an existing Web2 account system, and you just want to tie a wallet to each user account?
   - If so, you might want to [create wallets with user IDs](/create-wallets/user-id).
 - Are you building a DApp that wants to onboard Web2 users?
   - If so, you might want to [create wallets with social logins](/create-wallets/social-logins).